Crux-One/rust-in-cloud-run/README.md

 ```

 ### Building on M1 chip (ARM based systems)
-To build an image on Apple M1, you must run the following command so that Docker can build container for Cloud Run, because Cloud Run does NOT support any ARM-compatible images at the moment.
+To build an image on Apple M1, you must install [macos-cross-toolchains](https://github.com/messense/homebrew-macos-cross-toolchains) and run the following command so that Docker can build container for x86-based CPUs, because Cloud Run does NOT support any ARM-compatible images at the moment.

 ```
 $ docker buildx build . --platform linux/amd64